Latvia - Market OverviewLatvia - Market Overview

 Geographically, Latvia is a natural gateway between the United States, the EU, Russia, and Asia, with highly developed port, rail, and other transport infrastructure.

-Latvia provides different tax, labor, and R&D incentives for foreign investors.
+Latvia provides various tax, labor, and R&D incentives to foreign investors.

 Latvia offers significant cost advantages to investors, including competitive labor and real estate expenses and competitive tax rates.

 Foreign and domestic investments in Latvia are treated equally under the law.